ecotte/Fabric-Monitoring-RTI/README.md

 Benefits include faster incident response, improved health analytics, and streamlined operations, consequently enhancing overall efficiency and reducing downtime.

+# List of items used

+The following Fabric items are deployed and used:
+- Eventstreams:
+   - CapacityUtilizationEvents: For the RTH Capacity Events
+   - GatewayMonitoringHeartbeat: To receive the gateway heartbeat
+   - GatewayMonitoringReports: To receoive the gateway reports
+- Eventhouse:
+   - Platform and Audit DB: To process, store and query all the information ingested
+- Notebooks:
+   - Monitoring Audit Logs: Extract the Audit logs from the API and ingest them incrementally in the Eventhouse.
+(Recommended to be configured to run every 5 min)
+   - Monitoring Extraction Refreshables: Extract the refreshables from all the capacities and stores the last refresh incrementally.
+(Recommended to be configured to run every 5 min)
+   - Monitoring Extraction Scanner: Extract the full inventory with the Scanner API.
+Creates the snapshot and loads incrementally.
+(Recommended to be configured to run every 30 min)
+   - Monitoring Extraction Inventory: Extracts the following information at tenant level (Recommended to be configured to run every 1 day):
+      - Capacities
+      - Apps
+      - Domains
+      - Tenant Settings
+      - Workspace Delegated Settings
+      - Capacity Delegated Settings
+      - Domain Delegated Settings
+      - Gateways and Members
+      - Gateway Connections
+      - Git Connections

+The Notebooks uses the [Semantic Link Labs](https://github.com/microsoft/semantic-link-labs) to interact with the APIs.

 # Implementation guide